 View this post on Instagram

 For Ballincollig, last weekend’s win over Killorglin displayed the resilience in the side, fending off several comeback attempts to secure the victory.
-They will be hoping to secure a regular season trophy double, after winning the Domino’s MSL National Cup in January.
 Player/Coach Ciaran O’Sullivan is excited for the game this weekend.

 When asked about the game against Star, O’Sullivan replied “ With the regular season winding down, the playoffs coming around the corner, every team is going all out to climb the table and find their rhythm.
 After two massive battles against Star already this year, we are expecting the same high-intensity again.
 Both teams really seem to bring out the best in each other, which is exactly the kind of challenge you want to ensure you are battle-tested for a playoff quarter-final”.

-Garvey’s Tralee Warriors will be looking to seal a fifth place finish this weekend when they travel to Coláiste Éanna to face Griffith College Éanna on Saturday.
-Should the table remain a three-way tie between Marian, Warriors and Vincent’s, Warriors will hold the head to head advantage, having won all four of their games against the other two sides combined.
+Garvey’s Tralee Warriors can still seal a fifth place finish this weekend with a win at Griffith College Éanna.
+Should the table remain a three-way tie between Marian, Warriors and Vincent’s, Warriors will hold the head-to-head advantage, having won all four of their games against the other two sides combined. Éanna’s fourth-place finish and a home court playoff quarter-final is already locked in, having a two-win cushion on the sides below.

-St. Vincent’s could be making moves either up or down the table in the Domino’s Men’s Super League.
-As they travel to the Mardyke Arena to play UCC Demons.
-Should UCD Marian and Warriors lose this weekend, a win for Vincent’s would see them go fifth from their current projected seventh-place finish.
-However, a loss at Demons could see them fall to eighth should Limerick Celtics triumph over Killorglin.
+Seventh-placed St. Vincent’s could be making moves either up or down the table, they travel to the Mardyke Arena to play dethroned defending champions UCC Demons.
+Should UCD Marian and Warriors lose this weekend, a win for Vincent’s would see them go fifth.
+However, a loss at Demons could see them fall to eighth, should Limerick Celtics triumph over Killorglin.

 All of the permutations in the Domino’s Men’s Super League will unfold this weekend live and exclusively on BITV.